Emory-CBIS/MV-LOCUS/README.md

 ## IV.
 A Simulation Example

 In this section, we provide an example in our Simulation scenario III to demonstrate the implementation of the package.
-We generated toy example data **Y** based on  estimated lantent connectivity traits from real brain connectivity.
+We generated the example data **Y** based on  estimated lantent connectivity traits from real brain connectivity.
 Specifically, we generated connectivity matrices based on the real connectivity traits, using [Power's brain atlas](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3222858/).
 Each connectivity  trait is symmetric with dimensions of $V \times V$, where $V = 264$ is the number of nodes.
-The input $Y$ matrix would be of dimension $n \times p$, where $n = 100$ subjects and $p = V(V-1)/2$ edges.
+We have data from two views.
+For each view, the input $Y^{(k)}$ matrix is of dimension $n \times p$, where $n = 100$ subjects and $p = V(V-1)/2$ edges.
 Suppose we have $n$ connectivity matrices from each of the $n$ subjects, where each matrix is a $V \times V$ symmetric matrix.
 To generate our input matrix $Y$, we use the `Ltrans()` function to extract the upper triangular elements of each  matrix and convert them into a row vector of length $p = \frac{(V-1)V}{2}$.
 We then concatenate these vectors across subjects to obtain the group connectivity data **Y**.

 ### Data loading
 ``` r